The last thing you want is an animal trying to rip you open. Unfortunately, that’s what you might get.

 - Find something tall(at least 10-15 ft/3-4.6 m) to climb(trees, boulders)

 - Jump into a narrow ditch where the elephant’s feet cannot enter(has to be deep enough for the elephant not to reach)

 - Throw a decoy at it

-- Make as much noise as possible to pose as a dangerous threat
+- Make as much noise as possible to pose a dangerous threat.

 - If you still get attacked and survive, get immediate medical attention.

 Knowing these tips will help you a lot if you get attacked by an animal.
 However, I would like to remind you that if you don’t threaten them(or unintentionally threaten them), they probably won’t attack you.

 If you want to protect yourself from mosquitoes(something that kills more than 1 million people) then you should choose a mosquito band.

 What was your #1 takeaway from these tips?